 Maternity / Paternity Pay – Maternity Benefits

 Upon the Report of the Health Authority, the women can decide to start using the benefit 45 days preceding the expected week of delivery as the period mandatory starts 28 days preceding the expected delivery time.
-That time is calculated within the 9 month of maternity pay.
-The benefit is payable at the level of 100% of the wage and are transferred by the Fund of Health Insurance on behalf of the Ministry of Labor and Social Affairs.
-In addition, if there are objective reasons for early pregnancy absence of work, the period of maternity pay can start as early the Health Fund Specialist Commission confirms the need thus the benefits of 100% of the wage are applied earlier as the 9 month of maternity pay starts with the delivery.
-In these case, again the benefits are paid by the Fund of Health Insurance on behalf of the Ministry of Labor and Social Affairs.
+That time is calculated within the 9 months of maternity pay.
+The benefit is payable at the level of 100% of the wage and is transferred by the Fund of Health Insurance on behalf of the Ministry of Labor and Social Affairs.
+In addition, if there are objective reasons for early pregnancy absence of work, the period of maternity pay can start as early as the Health Fund Specialist Commission confirms the need thus the benefits of 100% of the wage are applied earlier as the 9 months of maternity pay starts with the delivery.
+In these cases, again the benefits are paid by the Fund of Health Insurance on behalf of the Ministry of Labor and Social Affairs.

 The benefit for maternity can be transferred to paternity, if decided so, both in case of delivery and adoption of child/children.

-Leave (Relief) for sickness, Professional disease and benefit for travel expenses related to health services
+Leave (Relief) for sickness, Professional disease, and benefit for travel expenses related to health services

 Professional Disease Insurance

 In relation to the employee’s right to professional disease benefits, within the same procedure for calculation and payment of the gross salary, the employer pays a 0.5% contribution rate of the gross salary for professional disease, as mandatory insurance for the employee for acquiring potential benefit for professional disease confirmed by the procedure involving primary personal physician and doctors from the secondary and tertiary health sector (specialists) integrated into the State Pension Fund Commission for working ability evaluation.